His Fleetwood Mac Years and Beyond, Vol. 2

 Bob Welch: His Fleetwood Mac Years & Beyond Vol. 2 is an album of re-recordings of songs by former Fleetwood Mac guitarist turned solo artist Bob Welch, released in 2006 as a follow-up to the 2003 album His Fleetwood Mac Years & Beyond.
-This album contained six brand new songs in addition to re-recordings of two of Welch's earlier solo tracks, three Fleetwood Mac tracks from before and after Welch's tenure in the group.
-There were also re-recordings of three songs Welch had recorded while in the group albeit two of them only appeared on the digital edition.
+This album contains six brand new songs in addition to re-recordings of two of Welch's earlier solo tracks and three Fleetwood Mac tracks from before and after Welch's tenure in the group.
+There are also re-recordings of three songs Welch had recorded while in the group, although two of them only appear on the digital edition.